B Cup’s more plywood shack than cafe, barely bigger than a walk-in closet.

 Depends on your definition of busy.

 She jams the portafilter in with brute precision and hits the switch: the screeching puts an end to the line of questioning.
 The Young Mutt barks at the machine when it switches gears with a clank.
-She responds with a bite of her scone and a giggle.

 Nice dog.